 Additional features for all plans include free SSL, unmetered MySQL DB, a site analytics dashboard, as well as unlimited parked/subdomains.
 There is also the Bluehost Marketplace where users can access premium themes and plugins at exclusive prices.
 New Bluehost accounts will also get a free service called Blue Spark, which is designed to help newcomers with everything WordPress-related as well as a free website migration service.
 Also, with WordPress migration plugin you can move your websites with ease.

-If you need more power, BlueHost has a managed hosting solution called WordPress Pro that has been optimized for WordPress websites, with prices starting at $17.95 per month.
+If you need more power, BlueHost offers Managed WordPress Hosting that has been optimized for WordPress websites, with prices starting at $9.95 per month.
 These plans have many additional features including malware detection and removal, JetPack site analytics, business review tools and more (along with unlimited everything), making them compelling offerings.

 Managed WordPress packages can often feel overpriced.
 Many hosts charge significant premiums for impressive sounding claims – optimized servers, malware scanning – that are difficult to evaluate or confirm.

-UK-based Tsohost isn't interested in any of that, instead focusing on providing the core WordPress essentials at a very fair price.
+UK-based Tsohost isn't interested in any of that, instead, it's focusing on providing the core WordPress essentials at a very fair price.

-The baseline Economy plan gives you a free domain name, includes a 50% discount on a Standard SSL certificate, and has no limits on bandwidth (plus Tsohost will perform a migration of your existing site).
+The baseline Economy plan gives you a free domain name, free SSL certificate, and bandwidth of up to 25K monthly visitors (plus Tsohost will perform a migration of your existing site).
 You get daily backups and can restore any of the last 30 days with just a click.
 There's 24/7 support via ticket and email, along with phone and live chat (which is available from 7am to midnight).

-You get a hundred 1GB mailboxes, and the plan restricts you to 100GB of storage and 100,000 page views a month.
-If that's enough for you, this entry-level plan costs $4.90 a month paid annually (£3.99 + VAT in the UK).
+The plan restricts you to 30GB so if that's enough for you, this entry-level plan costs $4.90 a month paid annually (£3.99 + VAT in the UK).

-If that's just too underpowered, opting for the Deluxe plan gets you unlimited storage, 500 x 1GB mailboxes, and unlimited hosted websites.
+If that's just too underpowered, opting for the Deluxe plan gets you 75GB storage, up to 100K monthly visitors.
 That's significantly more capable, yet still very reasonably priced at $7.80 a month paid annually (£5.99 + VAT in the UK).

-The "most popular" (according to Tsohost) Ultimate plan is priced at $11.70 a month paid annually (£8.99 + VAT in the UK) and supports unlimited storage, unlimited hosted websites, unlimited 1GB mailboxes and a free SSL certificate among other goodies.
+The "most popular" (according to Tsohost) Ultimate plan is priced at $14.1 a month paid annually (£9.99 + VAT in the UK) and supports unlimited storage, unlimited bandwidth, and SEO optimizer.

 Tsohost doesn't offer all the frills and extras you'll get with some products, as we mentioned at the outset.
 There's no talk of SiteLock malware protection, optimized WordPress add-ons or a custom CDN.
 But it's hard to complain at this price, and Tsohost is still delivering a capable service with more than enough power for smaller sites.